GianM0027/Autonomous_and_Adaptive_Systems_Project/README.md

 ## Training Results
 The results of the training are showcased in the videos below.
 These videos highlight the performance of the trained agents in two specific Procgen environments: **Coinrun** and **Fruitbot**.

-### Coinrun Environment
-This video demonstrates the agent successfully navigating through the Coinrun environment after training:
-<video src="recordings/Coinrun.mp4" controls width="640" height="360"></video>

-### Fruitbot Environment
-This video showcases the agent interacting with the Fruitbot environment and achieving competent gameplay:
-<video src="recordings/Fruitbot.mp4" controls width="640" height="360"></video>

-These videos provide visual evidence of the agent's learning capabilities and its ability to generalize across procedurally generated levels.

 ## Installation
 To run the experiments, you need to install the required dependencies.
 Execute the following command to install the necessary packages:
 ```bash